 Match Outcomes Grouped by Ratio

 It is unclear when examining all of the simulation results together if the error rates exhibit patterns when the contamination varies relative to the AL. To evaluate this question, the results can be binned to examine different increments of concentrations relative to ALs.
-Figures 3 to 8 summarize the distribution of Match outcomes grouped by intervals of Ratios ranging from less than 0.1 (meaning that the average 95UCL was more than an order of magnitude less than the AL) to greater than 0.6 or more (meaning that the average 95UCL was a factor of at least 0.6 times the AL. The results are very informative, and provide important insights regarding expected error rates that can be guided by a Pilot Study.
+Figures 3 to 8 summarize the distribution of Match outcomes grouped by intervals of Ratios ranging from less than 0.1 (meaning that the average 95UCL was more than an order of magnitude less than the AL) to greater than 0.6 or more (meaning that the average 95UCL was a factor of at least 0.6 times the AL. Note that the average 95UCL is used here as a summary statistic to represent the performance of the sampling design on average.
+The determination of compliance from the Pilot Study is not based on the average 95UCL; it is based on comparison of the 95UCL from each individual DU to the AL. The results are very informative, and provide important insights regarding expected error rates that can be guided by a Pilot Study.

 When the average concentrations across the Site approach the AL, the Ratio approaches unity.
 As this happens, it is very unlikely that all of the 95UCL calculations will be less than the AL. Therefore, the dominant outcome is Match 1 – the Pilot Study will reliably conclude that the Site is not in compliance.
 Likewise, when the concentrations are much lower than the AL (e.g., an order of magnitude), then the dominant outcome is Match 4 – the Pilot Study will reliably conclude that the Site is in compliance.
 The most challenging situation is when the average 95UCL is moderately lower than the AL.